Emporia State University

 Emporia State University (Emporia State or ESU) is a public university in Emporia, Kansas, United States.
 Established in March 1863 as the Kansas State Normal School, Emporia State is the third-oldest public university in the state of Kansas.
 Emporia State is one of six public universities governed by the Kansas Board of Regents.

-The university offers degrees in more than 80 courses of study through four colleges and schools: the School of Business, College of Liberal Arts and Sciences, School of Library and Information Management, and The Teachers College.
+The university offers degrees through seven schools, one college, and one institute: the School of Business and Technology, School of Humanities and Social Sciences, School of Library and Information Management, School of Science and Mathematics, School of Visual and Performing Arts, School of Applied Health Sciences, The Teachers College, and the Institute of Interdisciplinary Studies.
+Prior to the 2023–24 school year, Emporia State only had two schools and colleges.

 History

 Early history

 The origins of the university date back to 1861, when Kansas became a state.
 The Kansas Constitution provided for a state university, and from 1861 to 1863 the question of where the university would be located—Lawrence, Manhattan or Emporia—was debated.
 In February 1863, Manhattan was selected as the site for the state's land-grant college, authorized by the 1862 Morrill Land-Grant Act–what evolved into Kansas State University.
 Lawrence and Emporia were therefore left as the only candidates for a state university.
 The fact that Amos Adams Lawrence had donated $10,000 (plus interest), as well as 40 acres (160,000 m2) to the city of Lawrence had great weight with the Kansas Legislature, and Lawrence was selected by one vote over Emporia as the location of the University of Kansas.
 On March 7, 1863, the Kansas Legislature passed the enabling act to establish the Kansas State Normal School, which would one day become Emporia State University; it did not open until February 15, 1865.
 The first class graduated two and a half years later; it consisted of two women, Mary Jane Watson and Ellen Plumb.
 Ellen was the sister of US Senator Preston B. Plumb.

 In 1876, the Kansas Legislature passed the "Miscellaneous appropriations bill of 1876".
 As a result, Leavenworth Normal and Concordia Normal were closed so the state funding for normal schools could be directed to Emporia.
 Then, in the early 20th century, KSN branched out with satellited campuses in Pittsburg and Hays.
 The Hays campus opened June 3, 1902 as KSN's "Western Branch."
 It became an autonomous college in 1914 as Fort Hays Kansas State Normal School, and has since developed into Fort Hays State University.
 The Pittsburg branch was opened as the Manual Training Auxiliary School in 1904; it became a four-year school named Kansas State Teachers College of Pittsburg in 1913.
 Today it is Pittsburg State University.

 In February 1923, the name of the school was changed to the Kansas State Teachers College.
 In July 1974, the name was changed to Emporia Kansas State College.
 On April 21, 1977, the college became Emporia State University.